 In order to identify projects that are stable and thus feature low volatility, you can start by following the parameters listed below:

-• The crypto asset has a market capitalization that places it into the cryptocurrency top 100 (roughly $550 million as of early 2024)
+- The crypto asset has a market capitalization that places it into the cryptocurrency top 100 (roughly $1 billion as of late 2024)

 Some of the best cryptos to buy for beginners are those that follow the above criteria and have earned their standing in the crypto market due to robust security, popular products and services, and clear growth potential.
 Some beginner-friendly crypto investments are: